Carberra/website/README.md

 information required as well as any other information you want to include and place the thumbnail in the correct location.

+[^note]:
+    Previously, there was a `support` metatag.
+This has since been removed due to being redundant.
+Any references to it are legacy.

 ### Creating the Markdown File

 Create a new markdown file in the [\_series](src/series/) directory, with the name being